marijanbrvar/CP_TV-_Maze/README.md

 2. run `npm install`
 3. then run `npm run start`

 webpack will automatically open the default browser, and you can start using the TV Show web app.
-All data is remotly over 3rd party API.
+All data is remotely over 3rd party API.
 ### Usage
-At home page pres on 'hart' and your like will be recorded By clicking on comment button, modal is open where you can find details as well as form to live your comment or read other people comments.
+At home page pres on 'hart' and like will be recorded The modal is open to finding details and the form to live your comment or read other people's comments by clicking on the comment button.

 ### Run tests
-To run test for add and remove task, you need to instal Jest or simply run `npm i` `npm run test`
+To test for add and remove a task, you need to install Jest or run `npm install' `npm run test`

 ## Authors